Blog

 Australia mightn’t be in the same league as Sweden or Japan just yet.
 But it’ll work towards those lofty standards this year when the government-funded allowance of paid parental leave (PPL) improves from 24 weeks to 26 weeks.

-The amount of shared care leave reserved for each eligible parent in a couple will also be increased from three to four weeks on a “use it or lose it” basis, to encourage a better distribution of carer responsibilities, starting from July 1st (superannuation contributions included).
+The amount of shared care leave reserved for each eligible parent in a couple will also be increased from three to four weeks on a “use it or lose it” basis, to encourage a better distribution of carer responsibilities, starting from July 1st (superannuation included).

 New gender equality targets